Foundation Repair Solutions

 SmartJack® Crawl Space Jack Posts

-Floors over crawl space foundations sag due to many reasons, including inadequate or shifting supports beneath floor joists and lumber deterioration due to mold and rot.
+Floors over crawl space foundations sag due to many reasons, including weak or shifting floor joists supports and lumber deterioration due to mold and rot.
+Floor sagging is also associated with other issues, including sticking windows and doors, mold, musty odors, and cracked drywall.

-As a floor sags, this problem is often associated with other issues, including cracking drywall, skewed door and window openings, and a potentially moldy, musty odor in the house.
-The Supportworks SmartJack system is designed to straighten and strengthen sagging floors over crawl space foundations.
+The Supportworks SmartJack® System is designed to straighten and strengthen sagging floors over crawl space foundations.
+The SmartJack® System permanently lifts and stabilizes existing beams and floor joists by transferring the weight of the home to competent soils using a solid base of engineered fill rock.
 We also have other products that can eliminate crawl space moisture problems such as rot and corroded metal surfaces.

 When soils are unable to bear the load of the structure on top of it, that structure may sink downwards into the ground.
 This is true with foundations, concrete slabs, chimneys and many other structures.